Ptmlol/CodeInjector/README.md

 # CodeInjector
-This is a very powerful Linux program used to inject any kind of code you want into the target's web browser.
+This is a very powerful program used to inject any kind of code you want into the target's web browser.

-Only works with HTTP at the moment.
+Works with Linux/Windows.
+Make sure you have interpreter and libraries installed.

-HTTPS/Windows version coming soon...
+Use sslstrip for certain HTTPS websites.

 Change injection_code variable at line 32 with any code you want.